-- Colchicine should be used carefully if taken at the same time as: - acidifying and alkalinising agents such as ammonium chloride, ascorbic acid (vitamin C) or sodium bicarbonate - heart medicines such as verapamil, diltiazem, amiodarone and digoxin - anti-fungal treatments such as ketoconazole - cholesterol lowering medicines such as statins and fibrates due to possible muscle damage. - Colchicine may interfere with vitamin B12 absorption. - Aspirin can be used safely in the low doses taken for prevention of heart attack and stroke.
-If you have gout you should avoid taking aspirin in all other circumstance because at higher doses it can raise the uric acid level. - Colchicine can usually be taken safely with anti-inflammatory drugs (NSAIDs) as long as your kidney function is reasonably normal. - The pain reliever paracetamol, and combined medicines such as Panadeine and Panadeine Forte, can be used while taking colchicine provided you take them as directed.
+- Colchicine can interact with other medicines.
+You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+This includes over the counter or herbal/naturopathic medicines.
+You should also mention your treatment when you see other health professionals. - Other medicines that may interfere with colchicine and should not be used at the same time as colchicine include: - cyclosporin this is a medicine used to suppress the immune system - erythromycin this is an antibiotic used to treat bacterial infection - clarithromycin this is an antibiotic used to treat bacterial infection.
+It can be used to treat Helicobacter pylori, which is the bacteria that can cause stomach ulcers - Antiretroviral drugs (used for treatment of HIV). - Colchicine should be used carefully if taken at the same time as: - acidifying and alkalinising agents such as ammonium chloride, ascorbic acid (vitamin C) or sodium bicarbonate - verapamil, diltiazem, amiodarone and digoxin - anti-fungal treatments such as ketoconazole - cholesterol lowering medicines such as statins and fibrates due to possible muscle damage. - Colchicine may interfere with vitamin B12 absorption. - Aspirin can be used safely in the low doses taken for prevention of heart attack and stroke.
+If you have gout you should avoid taking aspirin in all other circumstance because at higher doses it can raise the uric acid level. - Colchicine can usually be taken safely with anti-inflammatory drugs (NSAIDs) as long as your kidney function is reasonably normal. - The simple pain reliever paracetamol, and combined medicines such as Panadeine and Panadeine Forte, can be used while taking colchicine provided you take them as directed.